malike/malike.github.io/_posts/2018-06-02-Configuration-Management-For-Microservices-And-Distributed-Systems.md

 Centralized configuration management is one of the major requirements in a microservice system.
-Although one of the major proponents of a microservice system is discentralized services, certain parts still need to be centralized to ease deployment pains.
+Although one of the major proponents of a microservice system is decentralized services, certain parts still need to be centralized to ease deployment pains.
 Centralized configuration is simply a main _location_ where all microservices can _pick_ their specific configurations to help them run perfectly.